mattnite/BCIT-Sailbot/docs/about/sponsorship.md

 # We Need Your Help

-This project is large, and
+This project is large.
+We have enough team members who have the drive to make it happen, but in order to make this project come together we need help.
+We mainly need help financially and we always welcome any sort of mentorship and guidance.

 ## Budget